CLEAR-HPV: Interpretable concept discovery for human-papillomavirus-associated morphology in whole-slide histology: RESULTS

 \tabref{tab:hnscctrain_hnscc_test_cluster_main} shows the performance of classifying HPV for all concept-discovery methods using only the discovered concept-fraction vectors, evaluated with a simple rule-based concept-fraction classifier.
 Our CLEAR-HPV's two variants, raw-$h$ and AW-$h$, capture complementary structure.
 Raw-$h$ preserves the intrinsic latent space learned by the MIL encoder and achieves the highest AUC, while AW-$h$ produces more coherent and stable morphologic concepts by amplifying high-attention tiles.
-Notably, even using only the discovered concept-fraction vector (with only $K=10$ dimensions), without access to the original tile embeddings (with 1536 dimensions), both variants successfully retain predictive performance comparable to the CLAM backbone and, in some settings, achieve performance even higher than the original model.
+Notably, even using only the discovered concept-fraction vector (with only $K=10$ dimensions), without access to the original tile embeddings (with 1536 dimensions), both variants retain predictive performance comparable to the CLAM backbone, indicating that the concept-fraction representation preserves the discriminative signal of the original model despite substantial dimensionality reduction.

 Baselines that do not operate in the $h$-space performed substantially worse.
-We find that heatmap-based grouping produced diffuse partitions with limited HPV separation, indicating that spatial saliency alone is insufficient for isolating meaningful morphologic patterns; the Dirichlet model emphasizes either global regularity or high flexibility, which can conflict with the localized, heterogeneous, and uneven distribution of HPV-associated morphologic patterns in histopathologic tissue, making these distributions difficult to fit reliably under weak slide-level supervision; encoder-based clustering achieved reasonable quantitative performance but lacked coherent morphologic identity, mixing tumor, stromal, and inflammatory regions within individual clusters, limiting interpretability.
+We find that heatmap-based grouping produced diffuse partitions with limited HPV separation, indicating that spatial saliency alone is insufficient for isolating meaningful morphologic patterns; the Dirichlet model emphasizes either global regularity or high flexibility, which can conflict with the localized, heterogeneous, and uneven distribution of HPV-associated morphologic patterns in histopathologic tissue, making these distributions difficult to fit reliably under weak slide-level supervision; encoder-based clustering achieved reasonable quantitative performance but showed weaker class-coherent organization than $h$-space-based concept discovery, both qualitatively and quantitatively.
+In particular, the added class-dominance analyses in \figref{fig:fractions}(E) and (F) show that encoder-space concepts exhibit substantially lower dominant-cluster purity and mass concentration than CLEAR-HPV concepts, indicating greater mixing of class-relevant morphology within clusters.
+Both metrics are defined in Supplemental Methods S1.

 \paragraph{Recovery score: How well CLEAR-HPV retains predictive performance.} To further assess how well the discovered concepts retain the predictive performance of the backbone MIL model, we also compute a ``recovery score'' that quantifies how much predictive performance (e.g., accuracy and AUC) can be recovered using only the discovered concepts from different methods (including our CLEAR-HPV).
 (Details on how to compute the recovery score are included in the Methods section.) \figref{fig:compare} shows the results.
 CLEAR-HPV (AW-$h$) and CLEAR-HPV (raw-$h$) achieve the highest recovery scores, demonstrating that attention-weighted latent structure supports faithful, interpretable concept decompositions.
 Baselines such as heatmap-based grouping and Dirichlet clustering achieve much lower recovery scores, indicating a limited ability to preserve the original model's predictive performance.